me-and/cygwin-install-action/README.md

 This has the effect of speeding up the run of the installation itself, at the expense of taking slightly longer before and after the installation to check and potentially update the cache.
-The installer will still check for updated packages, and will download new packages if the cached ones are out of date
+The installer will still check for updated packages, and will download new packages if the cached ones are out of date.

 In certain circumstances you might want to ignore any existing caches but still store a new one, or restore a cache but not write one.
 Do this by setting